datopian/ckan-cloud-docker/DEPLOYING.md

 ifconfig | grep inet
 ```

-You should see somethin similar to this:
+You should see something similar to this:

 ![](https://i.imgur.com/TT3ndrf.png)